kwirk/eventgallery/admin/doc/readme.md

 ### Browser
 - JavaScript error occurred which prevents the whole site from executing JavaScript.
 Without JavaScript it no image will appear.
+- To verify that there are no JavaScript errors on your page do this:
+	- open the site in your browser
+	- Chrome: press F12 to open the developer tools
+	- switch to the Console tab
+	- check if there are read warnings
+	- if the console window is empty you're fine
 - MooTools JavaScript library is not available
+- your template loads old libraries like MooTools 1.2.5
+- you have a fancy plugin installed which does not care about Joomla an pulls in jQuery without calling jQuery.noConlict() afterwards [jQuery noConlict Documentation](http://api.jquery.com/jQuery.noConflict/)
 - conflict between original LazyLoad and the custom one which is shipped with event gallery (fixed with 2.6.3)
+- conflict between original adavanced MediaBox and the custom one (fixed with 2.6.4)

 ## Lightbox does not work {#moreFAQ}